This document describes common data that Cisco TAC would request for investigation of UCS related Service Requests.

 The absence of data collected at the time of an issue may make it impossible for Cisco TAC to provide a definitive explanation of why a particular issue occurred

-This document assumes you have admin level access to the UCS GUI/CLI to generate the required Tech Support bundles
+This document assumes you have admin level access to the appropriate UCS GUI/CLI to generate the required Tech Support bundles

 Cisco recommends that you have knowledge of these topics: